FeodorFitsner/nvml/README.md

 >
->The source tree contains MS Visual Studio solution and project files, allowing to compile _libpmem_, _libpmemlog_, _libpmemblk_, _libpmemobj_, _libpmempool_ and _libvmem_ libraries for Windows, with all the corresponding unit tests and selected examples.
+>The source tree contains MS Visual Studio solution and project files, allowing to compile _libpmem_, _libpmemlog_, _libpmemblk_, _libpmemobj_, _libpmemcto_, _libpmempool_ and _libvmem_ libraries for Windows, with all the corresponding unit tests and selected examples.
 The _pmempool_ utility and NVML benchmarks are also ported.
-Current progress of this work is tracked on [NVML for Windows Trello Board](https://trello.com/b/IMPSJ4Iu/nvml-for-windows).
+Current progress of this work is tracked on
+[NVML for Windows Trello Board](https://trello.com/b/IMPSJ4Iu/nvml-for-windows).
 See also description of the first [NVML for Windows Technical Preview release] (https://github.com/pmem/nvml/releases/1.2+wtp1)